v0id-user/littlelemon-django-meta-final-lab/README.md

 # Little Lemon Restaurant

-This a the final lab from [Meta's Django course](https://www.coursera.org/learn/django-web-framework).
+This is my solution to the final lab from [Meta's Django course](https://www.coursera.org/learn/django-web-framework).
 Where I'm required to built upon and improve a restaurant website called "Little Lemon".

 # Little Lemon Restaurant To-Do List